 Stigo can be charged by plugging it into any standard power outlet.
 It takes about three hours to fully charge the battery for both Stigo and Stigo+ models.

-It is possible to do so if you need new batteries but it must be done by Stigo authorized service partner.
+It is possible to do so if you need new batteries but it must be done by an authorized service partner in your country.
+Please contact your reseller.

 In most countries – yes, you can!
 Folded Stigo takes the same amount of space as a suitcase.
 Also, you can use a special water-proof textile cover that completely hides any bike features of Stigo and makes it look even more like a luggage.